ninject/Ninject/README.markdown

 Ninject is a lightning-fast, ultra-lightweight dependency injector for .NET applications.
 It helps you split your application into a collection of loosely-coupled, highly-cohesive pieces, and then glue them back together in a flexible manner.
-By using Ninject to support your software’s architecture, your code will become easier to write, reuse, test, and modify.
+By using Ninject to support your software's architecture, your code will become easier to write, reuse, test, and modify.

 Ninject is:

 1. Focused.
-Too many existing dependency injection projects sacrifice usability for features that aren’t often necessary.
+Too many existing dependency injection projects sacrifice usability for features that aren't often necessary.
    Each time a feature is added to Ninject, its benefit is weighed against the complexity it adds to everyday use.
-Our goal is to keep the barrier to entry – the baseline level of knowledge required to use Ninject – as low as possible.
+Our goal is to keep the barrier to entry - the baseline level of knowledge required to use Ninject - as low as possible.
 Ninject has many advanced features, but understanding them is not required to use the basic features.

 2. Sleek.
-Framework bloat is a major concern for some projects, and as such, all of Ninject’s core functionality is in a single assembly with no dependencies outside the .NET base class library.
-This single assembly’s footprint is approximately
+Framework bloat is a major concern for some projects, and as such, all of Ninject's core functionality is in a single assembly with no dependencies outside the .NET base class library.
+This single assembly's footprint is approximately
    82KB when compiled for release.

 3. Fast.
 Instead of relying on reflection for invocation, Ninject takes advantage of lightweight code generation in the CLR.